vernonlim/CW2024/README.md

 This is a class that implements AssetLoader and inherits from CW2024AssetLoader.
 It loads assets on-demand, but then stores them in a map, and fetches assets if they are already present.

 ### Configs
 Classes used to bundle data together to pass to constructors.
-As these are just fancy data classes, they will just be listed below, along with some class relations.
-The naming pattern is {name}Config, where name is the class the config is meant for constructing.
+As these are just fancy data classes, they will be listed below with no further details, along with some class relations.
+The naming pattern is {name}Config, where {name} is the class the config is meant for constructing.

+Location (all): `/configs`

 (: indicates inheritance)
 - ElementConfig